thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 15 February 2023
+### Daily Rundown on Thursday, 16 February 2023

-- The average temperature today is 11.67˚C;
+- The average temperature today is 10.99˚C;
-- With highs of 12.4˚C and lows of 4.16˚C.
+- With highs of 12.12˚C and lows of 6.73˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->